James Corden reveals extreme measures they took to keep Gavin and Stacey twist secret

 This time around, fans were completely shocked to see the return of Laura Aikman’s Sonia, when it was revealed that the wedding Smithy had been preparing for throughout the episode was, in fact, to Sonia – not Nessa.

-The BBC went to extreme lengths to keep the twist secret, with Aikman purposefully kept away from all the publicity and photos.
+The BBC went to extreme lengths to keep the twist secret, with Aikman purposely kept away from all the publicity and photos.

 As reported by Radio Times, Aikman even stayed in separate accomodation to the crew in order to protect the plot.